aframevr/aframe-site/src/_posts/aframe-v0.3.0.md

 [inspectordemo]: https://aframe.io/aframe-inspector/example/

 We are also releasing the much-anticipated **A-Frame Inspector** ([view demo][inspectordemo]).
-The current primary purpose of the Inspector is as a complementary tool for inspecting and tweaking scenes alongside code; it is more akin to the browser's DOM inspector rather than an end-to-end tool like Unity.
-The easiest way to try out the Inspector is to press `<ctrl> + <shift> + i` on any A-Frame scene using v0.3.0:
+The current primary purpose of the Inspector is to serve as a complementary tool for inspecting and tweaking scenes alongside code; it is more akin to your favorite browser's DOM Inspector rather than an end-to-end tool such as Unity.
+The easiest way to try out the A-Frame Inspector is to press `<ctrl> + <shift> + i` on any A-Frame scene using v0.3.0.

 ![A-Frame Inspector Demo](../../images/blog/v0.3.0-inspector.gif)

-Other remarkable changes include large performance improvements, better support for multiple scenes embedded within a single webpage, and support for multiple instances of components of the same type.
+Other noteworthy changes include significant performance improvements, improved support for multiple scenes embedded within a single webpage, and support for multiple instances of components of the same type.

 [releasenotes]: https://github.com/aframevr/aframe/releases/tag/v0.3.0